me-qui/me-qui.github.io/README.md

 # My personal web page
-This is a very simple web page created using HTML and CSS tutorials and Deepseek :)
+This is a very simple web page created using HTML and CSS tutorials, and Deepseek :)

 ## How to use it
 You can see the complete web page clicking